tectonicboy/Web-Development/Cloud-Storage-Tool/README.md

     - C++ + wxWidgets (for database system from scratch w/ a GUI)

-    - Sockets for local interprocess communications (between server and database) and internet communication (between user's browser and the web server).
+    - Sockets for local interprocess communications between web server and database system and internet communication between user's browser and the web server.